RobertArtigas/DEVUNA__IDE__/README.md

 If you need the original sources to start with, download the current directory structure, get it to compile.
 Then get the original sources from the [DEVUNA](https://github.com/Devuna) directories, put it in the correct place for your specific compile directory structure, and then do your compiles.

-<H3>Any enhancements to any part of the original source code are to be submited back to Mr. Randy Rogers at the GitHub https://github.com/Devuna website.</H3>
+<H3>Any enhancements to any part of the original source code, that you decide to make public for others, should be submited back to Mr. Randy Rogers at the GitHub https://github.com/Devuna website.</H3>

 May you have good fortune with all your learning experiences.